-To create a high-quality public realm, through activation, solar access to identified public open spaces and footpaths, sky views between tower buildings and comfortable wind conditions.
+To ensure development achieves good urban design outcomes and contributes to a highquality public realm, through solar access to identified public open spaces and footpaths, providing sky views between tower buildings and facilitate comfortable wind conditions.

 To create a precinct which is an exemplar for design excellence.